Local Valley: Background

 Local Valley was recorded and produced by José González at Studio Koltrast in Hakefjorden and Studio Koltrast in Linné, Sweden.
 "Line of Fire" is a re-recording of the 2013 song of the same name by González's band, Junip.

 Critical reception

 Local Valley received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 12 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.3 out of 10, based on their assessment of the critical consensus.
 In an 8/10 review, Sam Richards of Uncut wrote, "His always inventive finger- picking is more expansive and fluid, his vocals less vexed, his melodies more direct.
-As a result, "Visions" might be the best song he's written since his 2003 debut single "Crosses"."
+As a result, [second track] "Visions" might be the best song he's written since his 2003 debut single "Crosses"."
 Victoria Segal of Mojo wrote, "Local Valley has no lows, nor any thrilling highs, but it's an even, easy pleasure from start to finish."